 4. To Kill a Mockingbird – Harper Lee

-Harper Lee only wrote one novel in her lifetime and To Kill a Mockingbird was it.
+Harper Lee only wrote one novel in her lifetime (at the time of writing this post) and To Kill a Mockingbird was it.
 It’s a testament of how popular and well received it was that the film adaptation was made just two years after publication, as well as winning Lee literary awards such as the Pulitzer.
-If you haven’t read this book already then you really must do.
-It’s easy to read, it’s warm, it’s funny and the characters are really alive (probably because most of them were semi-autobiographical).
-The story is set during the Great Depression of the 1930s, told via tomboy Scout who is the daughter of a lawyer controversially defending a black man on trial for the rape of a white woman.
-Many life issues such as racism, class, death and loneliness are covered in the book and it is very smart having the story told through the eyes of an innocent kid who doesn’t understand why life is so unfair or strange for some.
-It’s a must read and also introduces us to one of the loveliest, most level headed, polite and best thinkers in modern day fiction – Atticus Finch.
+It’s another easy to read, plus it’s warm and funny and the characters really come alive (probably because most of them were semi-autobiographical).
+It’s a Must Read and also introduces us to one of the loveliest, most level headed, polite and best thinkers in modern day fiction – Atticus Finch.
+Ahhhh.

 5. The Catcher in the Rye – J.D.
 Salinger